NotAPenguin0/pscript/README.md

 let s2 = MyStruct { 42 }; // 'y' is initialized to "abc"
 ```

-The initializers assigned to the members in order.
+The initializers are assigned to the members in order.
 You can pass fewer initializers to use
 the default values for those members.
 To access a struct member, use the `->` operator.

 ```rust